arcadesdude/BRU/README.md

 `-nd (or -id or -ignoredefault or -ignoredefaults or -ignoredefaultsuggestions or -nodefaultsuggestions)`

   This will not reference the built in suggestions lists so you'll need to use this with `-include, -exclude and/or -includelast (-specialcases)`

 `-reboot -rebootafterremoval`

   Reboots after running silently.
 You can check the log (see next section) for details after script runs.

 `-include -includefirst`

   This will allow you to choose what you want to include.
 This comes after the default list if that is used or, if you want to not use the built in suggestions be sure to use the -nd switch (or other above aliases) to prevent the default detection list of including what you don't want.
-You would include using *Regular Expressions* (unescaped and case-INsensitive).
+You would include using *Regular Expressions* (escaped and case-INsensitive).
 The list to include is separated by | if you need to use | in the program name you can escape it with a preceeding backslash \ Here is an example:

 `   -include "PROGRAM\ NAME|Something-else|HP\ .*"`

 `-exclude -filter`

   This will allow you to exclude (not detect) items you don't want to match.
 This matches text in Regular Expressions but it is escaped in the program so you would enter examples such as:

-`  -exclude "keyboard","driver"`
+`  -exclude '"keyboard","driver"'`

+If you have more than one item and are using Powershell Version 2, you'll need to wrap the strings into a single quoted string (like in the example above).
+If you're using newer Powershell versions you don't have to do that and can just put in the items to match in quotes separated by commas without having to wrap the entire string in single quotes.

  What you put into each "string" above will turn into a single Regex escaped string like `".*keyboard|driver.*"` That is done automatically by the program so you don't have to escape it here.

 `-includelast -specialcases`

   This is for programs you want uninstalled AFTER everything else.
 Useful for stuff that needs to come after other stuff to be removed properly (`*cough*` HP Client Security Manager `*cough*`).
 This matches text in Regular Expressions but it is escaped in the program so you would enter examples such as:

-`  -includelast "HP Client Security Manager","HP Support Assistant"`
+`  -includelast '"HP Client Security Manager","HP Support Assistant"'`

+If you have more than one item and are using Powershell Version 2, you'll need to wrap the strings into a single quoted string (like in the example above).
+If you're using newer Powershell versions you don't have to do that and can just put in the items to match in quotes separated by commas without having to wrap the entire string in single quotes.

  What you put into each "string" above will turn into a single Regex escaped string like `".*HP\ Client\ Security\ Manager|HP\ Support\ Assistant.*"` You don't have to do that but it is good to know that happens in the program automatically.

 `-win10leaverecommendedappsdownloadon`